DeepLearnPhysics/INSS2025/README.md

 * **The goal is to analyze 1M images (file A).**
   * **_However_**, if that not possible, you can also submit your solution based on 10k images (file B).
 * Submit your solution in single HDF5 file format
-  * The file should contain a variable length array of type `int32`, size should be the number of images.
+  * The file should contain a variable length array of type `int32`, the length of the array should be the number of images.
   * The array elements should indicate the 3D voxel index of Michel electron pixels in the original `N` long array in the `xyze` data.
+      * You can find an example solution format store in D) file, `example_solution_100.h5` ([link](https://s3df.slac.stanford.edu/data/neutrino/inss/example_solution_100.h5)).
   * The solution file should be small and you can upload to [this google dirive folder](https://drive.google.com/drive/folders/1D6KAkd2Fyi6mqk6pYsz1ZZhh7eOWA9lw?usp=sharing).

 ### Bonus Task